FredHutch/slurm-examples/checkpointer/README.md

 You can activate checkpointing for your job by using the `checkpointer` command in the shell script that starts your job.
 After checkpointer is launched, it waits in the background until there are only 10 min scheduled time left for your compute job.
 Then it will kill your compute process and flush it to disk and at the same time it will submit another job with the same parameters as the first one (e.g. number of cpus, partition, wall clock time).
 When that next job starts it will load all information from disk and continue the computation on a different compute node.

-Add the `checkpointer` command to your script and ensure it is executed *before* the actual compute script or bianry is launched.
+Add the `checkpointer` command to your script and ensure it is executed *before* the actual compute script or binary is launched.

 ```
 cat runscript.sh